Alluxio/alluxio/docs/en/advanced/Scalability-Tuning.md

 * As a rule of thumb set the min heap size to half the max heap size.
 * Each thread spawned by the master JVM requires off heap space determined by the thread stack size.
 When setting the heap size, ensure that there is enough memory allocated for off heap storage.
-For example, spawning `4000` threads with a default thread stack size of `1MB` requires at least `4 GB` of off-heap space available.
+For example, spawning `4000` threads with a default thread stack size of `1 MB` requires at least `4 GB` of off-heap space available.

 ### Operating System Limits